 So what do customs brokers do?
 They help you navigate changing regulations, collect documents and e-forms, and obtain any license or certification necessary to import your goods.
 As experts in the field, their job is to smooth the process of importing merchandise so your company succeeds and the U.S. receives quality goods.
 Most customs brokerage firms also sell customs bonds to importers.
 Customs bonds can either be single or continuous and are required by CBP for all commercial shipments to ensure taxes and duties are paid.

 When you’re ready to import saffron into the U.S., it’s important to work with a highly reputable and trustworthy logistics company.
-This is where R+L Global Logistics can help you.
+This is where USA Customs Clearance can help you.
 Our team of knowledgeable and experienced customs brokers can handle all of your importing needs.
 Through our participation in the CTPAT program, we’re able to clear your shipments quicker.
 Additionally, our comprehensive logistics and transportation services provide you with valuable resources after importing your goods.

 Our services include:

-To learn more or to speak with one of our customs consultants, give us a call at 855-912-0406 or click customs consulting below.
+To learn more or to speak with one of our customs consultants, or give us a call at 855-912-0406.